DeshErBojhaa/nosql-note/key-value-store.md

 To solve these two problems, Dynamo DB uses one or more virtual nodes for each real node.
 The number of virtual nodes is proportional to the physical ability of that node.

 #### Replication
 Dynamo DB let users to configure the *replication factor* (default being 3).
-That menas keys and values of one node is replicated to the next 3 nodes in clockwise order.
+That menas :old_key:s and values of one node is replicated to the next 3 nodes in clockwise order.

+#### Execution of GET and PUT operations
+Dynamo DB allows any node in the cluster to accept *read* or *write* request for any :old_key:.
+All nodes knows which node should take main responsibility for any incoming request.

+To provide a consistent view to the client, Dynamo DB applies a quorum like consistency.
+For this quorum like system to work perfectly, the following condition must hold true.
+                `R + W > N`
+Where `R` is the least number of nodes to return a read request.
+And `W` is the least numbrer of nodes to satisfy a write request.

+Upon write requests the first answering node on the preference list (called coordinator in Dynamo) creates a new vector clock for the new version and writes it locally.
+Following this procedure, the same node replicates the new version to other storage hosts responsible for the written data item (the next top `N` storage hosts on the preference list).
+The write request is considered successful if **at least** `W − 1` of these hosts respond to this update.

+Once a storage host receives a read request it will ask the `N` top storage hosts on the preference list for the requested data item and waits for `R − 1` to respond. **If these nodes reply with different versions that are in conflict (observable by vector-clock reasoning), it will return concurrent versions to the requesting client.**